Weebifying/2.2tpconvert/README.md

 $ pip install -r requirements.txt
 $ python main.py
 ```
-You need to have both Gamesheet02 and GamesheetGlow pngs and plists in your input folder
+You need to have both GameSheet02 and GameSheetGlow pngs and plists in your input folder

 # Todo list: